-Our mom has also been very important person for our company – she’s the one who planted the love for sewing in us in the first place!
+Our mom has also been a very important person for our company – she’s the one who planted the love for sewing in us in the first place!
 She also works for us part-time, sewing samples for our side project, the Kotiliesi Käsityö (a Finnish sewing and knitting magazine that we also design sewing patterns for).
 And let it be said that our mom is also the most talented doggy-garment maker!
-No kidding, she actually does sew amazing outfits for Kusti and Aida, mostly out of scraps and leftovers – you should see the wardrobes of these pooches!
-(And for the record, in Finland it can get really really cold in the winter and wet and muddy for the rest of the year, so doggy gear is not just a fashion statement but a necessity).
+No kidding, she actually does sew amazing outfits for Kusti and Aida, mostly out of scraps and leftovers—you should see the wardrobes of these pooches!
+(For the record, in Finland it can get really really cold in the winter and wet and muddy for the rest of the year, so doggy gear is not just a fashion statement but a necessity).
 We also train circus together quite passionately, which is a good balance for all the hard work.

 What is a typical day for you at Named?

 Saara is our patternmaker, so she spends most of her days doing something pattern-related – either drafting patterns from scratch (for Named or Kotiliesi Käsityö), or editing the patterns into PDF files or paper patterns.
-Laura deals mostly with stuff like customer service and other email, updating social media and other day-to-day tasks.
+Laura deals mostly with stuff like customer service and other emails, updating social media and other day-to-day tasks.
 She also makes the instructions for our patterns.
 A typical day includes a lot of sitting in front of a computer, but once we get to designing a new collection, it’s a bit more interesting with all the creative work and sewing the samples!